Armchair-Heavy-Industries/Escapement/README.md

 # Escapement
-Gallileo 2 rehousing native fit for Archetype, Xol and others
+Gallileo 2 rehousing native fit for Archetype, Xol and others, now compatible with the Experimental branch of Archetype

 More to follow eventually.